 Generosity seems to be a consistent trait among disc golfers, but the Goats went above and beyond the norm in preparation for the Club Championship on November 5, 2016.

 This was a small, members-only event with only 24 players.
-Donations included forty-four discs given as closest-to-pin prizes (I’m going to write that again: the Goats donated 44 ctps for this tournament).
+Donations included forty-four discs given as closest-to-pin prizes.
 There were also several donations for a fundraising raffle including a disc golf bag, a mounted photograph and other items, $50 added cash toward the ace pot, hours of preparation, tournament planning, course maintenance and basket moves, as well as food (gallon of delicious, clearly labeled salsa anyone?), beer, gifts, other supplies for the party following the event, and, I’m sure, much more that I’ve missed.

 All those in attendance at the awards ceremony, the winners and losers, were, undoubtedly and without surprise, gracious and supportive of each other.